Fly (Hilary Duff song)

 "Fly" is a song recorded by the American singer Hilary Duff for her self-titled third studio album (2004).
 Kara DioGuardi co-wrote the track with its producer John Shanks.
 "Fly" was released on August 10, 2004, via Hollywood Records as the album's lead single.
 It was re-released on March 13, 2006, via Angel Records, in the United Kingdom as the third and final single from Duff's first compilation album, Most Wanted (2005).
+In Italy, it was re-released via EMI on May 5, 2006, as the lead single from Duff's Italy-exclusive compilation, 4Ever Hilary Duff (2006).

 The single received a positive reception from critics.
 Commercially, it reached the top 30 in Australia, Ireland, Italy, New Zealand, Scotland, and the United Kingdom.
 An accompanying music video contains rehearsal footage and a live performance of the track.

 Composition

 The song's protagonist encourages listeners to "let go of your yesterday" and "reach for something when there's nothing left".
-Duff has described it as "an uplifting song in the face of all the negativity going around these days.
+Hilary Duff has described it as "an uplifting song in the face of all the negativity going around these days.
 It's about how people are scared to open up and show who they are inside because they're afraid of what others are going to say".

 Critical reception

 Todd Burns from Stylus Magazine magazine said the song was very similar to Duff's previous single, "Come Clean" (2004), but called it "an easily excusable offense, as it improves on the template ... [it] rightfully leads off the album."
 Blender magazine said the song is "Urgent and theatrical" and "sounds like Evanescence—but the inspirational lyrics are pure Duff."
+Chuck Taylor of Billboard responded favorably to "Fly", writing that the song "addresses all that is close to young listeners' hearts...with a sing-along chorus that firmly sticks to the ears."
 John Shanks received a 2005 Grammy Award for Producer of the Year, Non-Classical for his work on "Fly" and recordings by Ashlee Simpson, Kelly Clarkson, Sheryl Crow, Robbie Robertson and Alanis Morissette.
-Chuck Taylor of Billboard responded favorably of "Fly", writing that the song "addresses all that is close to young listeners' hearts...with a sing-along chorus that firmly sticks to the ears."